Background pattern

 • fungal infection

-• severe immune reaction affecting blood cells: may cause an enlarged liver and spleen, which is called “hemophagocytic lymphohistiocytosis”.
+• serious immune reaction that affects blood cells: can cause an increase in the size of the liver and spleen, called “hemophagocytic lymphohistiocytosis”.

 • difficulty sleeping